 Simone Martini ‘Guidoriccio da Fogliano’ (1328)

-Frescoes by Masaccio, Masolino and Filippino Lippi, Brancacci Chapel, Santa Maria del Carmine, Florence
+Masaccio, Masolino and Filippino Lippi frescoes, Brancacci Chapel, Santa Maria del Carmine, Florence

 Masaccio ‘Expulsion of Adam and Eve from Eden’ (c.1424 – 27) Brancacci Chapel